glennhenry/Shadowbound-Server/README.md

 Server emulator for Shadowbound, published globally by R2Games, closed in 2021.

-Currently, the server barely works as it is still a work in progress.
-We are in the loading screen still and gathering game assets.
+The server is not working and this project is already abandoned.
+Last progress was stuck on loading screen and still figuring out serialization.
+We were also gathering game assets.

 *This project tries to reconstruct the game server-side behavior.
 Client files and assets are not included.
 This project is not official and is not associated with the original creators.*